-Inked to future development in the parish, an appropriate level of funding will be directed towards the sports and recreation facilities to ensure it will meet the needs of a growing parish.
+Through the planning obligations linked to future development in the parish, an appropriate level of funding will be directed towards the sports and recreation facilities to ensure it will meet the needs of a growing parish.
 These funds may be matched with grants from national agencies, sports federations, national governing bodies and fund-raising from the parish council and other partners.
 Investment in facilities at The Moor must be complementary to investment in a new community hall, to be located within the village heart.